Our Program and Approach

 However what matters most is what our families think...

-"I genuinely cannot speak highly enough of how warm, professional and accommodating Kylie and all of the staff have been at Tree House.
+"I genuinely cannot speak highly enough of how warm, professional and accommodating all of the staff have been at Tree House.
 We were warmly welcomed for orientation visits, which I believe made the settling in process much quicker and easier for my girls.
-The rooms seem full of creative, fun, colourful and varied learning experiences, which was in stark contrast to some other centres I've seen and clearly shows a lot of thought and planning on the part of the Educators.
-The girls have also formed bonds with Educators and other children even more quickly than I thought they would, which makes the morning farewells so much easier!
+The rooms seem full of creative, fun, colourful and varied learning experiences, which was in stark contrast to some other centres I've seen and clearly shows a lot of thought and planning on the part of the educators.
+The girls have also formed bonds with the educators and other children even more quickly than I thought they would, which makes the morning farewells so much easier!
 I feel very lucky that our family found this lovely centre." - The Tree House parent

 "I have been very impressed with both the facilities and staff at The Tree House.
 The staff are extremely friendly and are absolutely brilliant with my baby." - The Tree House parent

 Each KU centre is unique.
 The best outcomes for children are created within the relationships and interactions between children and staff and children and their families, not within four walls.
 We work hard to create beautiful, interesting and homelike learning environments for children – whatever our setting.